-Preparation: You are expected to be prepared for class by having completed the reading and assignments prior to class.
-We will strive to use class time to deepen and clarify your understanding of course material, not introduce material.
-Questions about the reading are encouraged and are a sign to the instructor that you are doing the reading as asked.
+Pre-Class Preparation: You are expected to prepare for class by having completed the reading and assignments prior to class.
+We will strive to use class time to deepen, clarify, and apply your understanding of course material, not to introduce material.
+Questions about the reading and pre-class work are encouraged and are a sign to the instructor that you are doing the reading as asked.
+You are responsible for your learning, and faculty are here to support you.

 Participation: As a member of our learning community, you have the opportunity to share ideas in a safe and supportive environment.
 You should seek to have your voice heard each day in class.
-This is a life skill that will help you develop into a professional who has an impact in their chosen employment setting.
+This life skill will help you develop into a professional who has an impact in their chosen employment setting.
+Students who are not demonstrating the self-regulated ability to share their ideas and thoughts in the classroom will be asked to do so from time to time by faculty.

 Technology: It is recommended that a student consider the balance between technological support and distraction in the classroom environment.
 Power points and e-textbooks will support your learning; social media, electronic messaging, and frequent notifications will distract from your learning, and the learning of those around you.
-You may be asked to work together on a shared document, complete a short quiz, or view a resource on a device, therefore you should consider bringing a laptop or tablet to class daily.
+You may be asked to work together on a shared document, complete a short quiz, or view a resource on a device; therefore, you should consider bringing a laptop or tablet to class daily.
+Students who are often distracted by non-academic messaging or technology during learning experiences may not meet the Professional Behaviors retention requirement.